-This clean eating apple cider is perfect for sipping around a campfire or fireplace!
+This apple cider recipe is perfect for sipping around a campfire or holiday fireplace!

 Did you know apple cider is a scandalous beverage?

 While the earliest recordings of this fabulous liquid date back as far as 55 BC, it was not introduced here in the USA until English settlers arrived, possibly as early as the 1400s.

 At the time, grains were not the heartiest of crops.
 However, apples were in abundance everywhere the settlers looked.
 So it didn’t take long for them to find a method for making something called Hard Cider (so named sometime around the 1840s), which was and is still today, an alcoholic beverage.

 The practice of making Hard Cider is still popular today with folks who are into creating their own unique brews.
 Secret formulas for different apple combinations are fiercely protected.
 The apples used do make a tremendous difference in the flavor of the finished product.

 What’s So Scandalous About Apple Cider?

 There seems to be much controversy surrounding the actual definition of today’s apple cider.
 There are some heated debates regarding the authenticity and the definition of the word “cider” when it comes to the way we use it now.

 As with most things that food corporations touch, cider has been “boiled down” (pardon the pun) to being apple juice.
 The main reason is the requirement for pasteurization.
 Authentic apple cider is fresh from the press and only lasts about 2 weeks in the fridge before it starts to ferment.
 Food companies, by law, cannot sell juice without pasteurizing it first.
 So basically, if you purchase apple “cider” in a grocery store, just know that you are actually buying apple juice.
 Not authentic cider.